TerezaKotkova/Engeto---SQL-Project/README.md

 2. How many litres of milk and how many kilograms of bread can be bought in the first and last comparable periods in the available price and wage data.

+From source data of Český statistický úřad we are able to compare first data for 2006 and last data for 2018.
+Customer with an average monthly gross income in 2006 was able to buy 1466 litres of milk and in 2018 the amount was 1670 litres.
+In 2006 he was able to buy 1313 kg of bread and in 2018 1365 kg of bread.

 3. Which price in food category is increasing slowest (has the lowest year-on-year percentage increase?)

 4. Is there a year in which the year-on-year increase in food prices was significantly higher than wage growth (greater than 10%)?